The Causal Action in Minkowski Space and Surface Layer Integrals

-In the case~$i=k=0$, the Fourier transforms of these kernels are shown in Figures~\ref{figK12} and~\ref{figS12}.
-The tensor indices can be handled again by integrating in~$\omega$ and taking $k$-derivatives (as illustrated in Figure~\ref{figK34}).
+In the case~$i=k=0$, the Fourier transforms of these kernels are shown in Figs.~\ref{figK12} and~\ref{figS12}.
+The tensor indices can be handled again by integrating in~$\omega$ and taking $k$-derivatives (as illustrated in Fig.~\ref{figK34}).

 The similarity between~\eqref{osival} and~\eqref{integrated} implies that the method for handling the unbounded line integrals in Section~\ref{secosiconserve} can be applied without changes, giving the following result: